stellarsoft-tech/IdaraOS/docs/CONTRIBUTING.md

 - Functional components only
 - Use hooks for state and effects
-- Keep components small (<200 lines)
+- Keep components small (< 200 lines)
 - Extract logic to custom hooks
 - Use `"use client"` directive only when needed

 ### Styling

 - Use Tailwind utility classes
-- Follow design system tokens (see DECISIONS.md)
+- Follow design system tokens
 - Mobile-first responsive design
 - Support light and dark modes
 - Use semantic HTML